Economic zone data-enabled predictive control for connected open water systems: System description and problem formulation

 where $H_d$ is the required pump head (in m); $H_s$ is the static head (in m); $f_D$ is the Darcy friction factor; $L_p$ is the total pipe length (in m); $D$ is the inner diameter of the pipe (in m); $\sum K$ represents the minor loss in the pipe.
 The static head refers to the vertical distance between the water levels on the discharge and intake sides, which can be expressed as follows:

-Under a given operating condition, the operating point for each pump is determined by the intersection of the H–Q curve and the system demand curve.
+Under a given operating condition, the operating point for each pump is determined by the intersection of the H-Q curve and the system demand curve.
 Figure \ref{fig:pump_chara}\subref{fig:pump_op_point} illustrates how the operating discharge and total head are determined from the intersection.
 If the system demand curve is known, i.e., the static head is known, the pump input constraint can be obtained by finding the intersection between the system demand curve and the feasible operating region of the pump.
 If the system demand curve intersects with the gray zone in Figure~\ref{fig:pump_chara}\subref{fig:pump_bound}, the pump input $N_p$ can take values within one of two disjoint ranges: $N_p=0$ or $N_p \in [{N}_{p,lb},{N}_{p,ub}]$.
 Otherwise, if no intersection exists, the pump should remain off ($N_p = 0$).
+In this case, both the lower and upper bounds of the pump input are set to zero (${N}_{p,lb}={N}_{p,ub}=0$) to maintain notational consistency.
 The bounds ${N}_{p,lb}$ and ${N}_{p,ub}$ may vary over time, as feasible shaft speed range depends on the static head.
 We consider that all pumps within the system are variable-speed pumps with identical parameters.